 At school I was involved in anything that would allow me to practice what I was learning from all the books I was reading.
-You’d see me all over campus, putting together expert panels for the College of Business, hosting events for the marketing club or convincing executives at Nike, Wieden & Kennedy and Intel to let a small group of students drive from Corvallis to Portland to shadow them for a day.
+You’d see me all over campus, putting together expert panels for the College of Business, hosting events for the Marketing Club or convincing executives at Nike, Wieden & Kennedy and Intel to let a small group of students drive from Corvallis to Portland and shadow them for a day.

 Looking back, a lot of what I did came from a place of needing to feel significant or liked.
-I’m sure I irritated some people along the way.
-But my intentions were true and I really did want to help others and open possibilities for my fellow classmates.
+I’m sure I annoyed some people along the way.
+But my intentions were good and I really did want to help others and open possibilities for my fellow classmates.

-After college, I began a career tech sales because I thought that’s where I would have the best chance of implementing the skills I had learned while making a lot of money.
+After college, I began a career in technology sales because I thought that’s where I would have the best chance of implementing the skills I had learned while making a lot of money.
 I was mostly right.

 There is no better self development program than learning how to sell while constantly facing rejection.
-I hated sales until a good sales manager taught me how to be curious and build relationships.
-That’s when I began to learn the power of coaching.
-I started to see my sales career as a path to learning, being curious, and building relationships with people.
-And the better I got at it, the more successful I became.
+I hated sales until a wise sales manager taught me how to be curious and build relationships.
+That’s when I began to learn the power of being curious, having empathy and asking great questions.
+I started to see my sales career as a path of self development and building relationships with people.
+And the better I got at it, the more money I made.

-In my third sales job I had an actual sales coach – someone who helped me set goals and work through mindset issues to reach levels that were previously unimaginable.
+In my third sales job I had an actual sales coach – someone who helped me set goals and work through mindset issues to reach levels that were previously unimaginable to me.
 It was a complete game changer.
 I was hooked!

-I’ve had a coach in some area of my life since then.
+I’ve had a coach in some area of my life since 2003.
 Having a coach was always important to me.
-It has always allowed me to achieve more than I could have done on my own.
-It didn’t matter if it was in sales, health, relationships or life, things always seemed to go better when I had a coach in my corner.
+It has allowed me to achieve more than I could have done on my own.
+It didn’t matter if it was in sales, health, relationships, business or life, things always seemed to go better when I had a coach in my corner.

 Life was good, I made great money, and I almost enjoyed going to work every day.